pgaria/realAutomation/content/post/automation/browser-automation-using-chromedriver-and-postman.md

 ---
-title: "How to use ChromeDriver without WebDriverClient?"
+title: "Browser automation using ChromeDriver and Postman"
-date: 2017-12-07
+date: 2017-12-08
 draft: false
-description: "How to use ChromeDriver without Selenium WebDriver Client and How can we perform actions on chrome browser using PostMan API calls?"
+description: "How to use ChromeDriver without Selenium WebDriver Client and How can we perform actions on chrome browser using PostMan for API calls?"
 categories: [ "Automation Testing", "Selenium WebDriver"]
 keywords: "Selenium,WebDriver,ChromeDriver,Testing,PostMan"
 image: "/img/webdriver/create-session-request-postman-thumb.png"
 logothumb: "/img/logothumb/SeleniumWebDriver.png"
 tags: [
     "Test Automation",
-    "Java",
+    "JSON Wire Protocol",
     "Selenium WebDriver"
 ]
 ---
-If you are using WebDriver or learning how to use Selenium for automation, you must be using some programming language like Java or PHP etc. for automation and performing actions on browsers like Chrome.
-But in this article, I am going to show you how we can run the same test and perform an action on Chrome using ChromeDriver and PostMan.
+If you are using WebDriver or learning how to use Selenium for test automation, you must be using some programming language like Java or PHP, etc. for automation and performing actions on browsers like Chrome.
+But in this article we are not going to use WebDriver Client Like Java or PHP, etc. and we will perform actions like open URL, Click Button or Enter Text using ChromeDriver and PostMan tool.

 I am going to use [JSON Wire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) for driving chrome driver.
-You can read more in details about what is [JSON Wire Protocol](https://www.pawangaria.com/post/automation/selenium-webdriver-architecture-using-json-wire-protocol/) in my old posts.
+You can read more in details about [what is JSON Wire Protocol in my old posts.](https://www.pawangaria.com/post/automation/selenium-webdriver-architecture-using-json-wire-protocol/)

 #### Download ChromeDriver and PostMan
 The first step is to download the ChromeDrive executable from Google ChromeDriver Page.